openstack/ceilometer/doc/source/configuration.rst

     pipeline.
 Wildcard and included meters cannot co-exist in the same pipeline definition section.

+The optional *resources* section of a pipeline source allows a static list of resource URLs to be to be configured.
+An amalgamated list of all statically configured resources for a set of pipeline sources with a common interval is passed to individual pollsters matching those pipelines.

-The *transformers* section provides the possibility to add a list of transformer definitions.
+The *transformers* section of a pipeline sink provides the possibility to add a list of transformer definitions.
 The names of the transformers should be the same as the names of the related extensions in setup.cfg.

 The definition of transformers can contain the following fields::